Human subject research: Asch conformity experiments

 Psychologist Solomon Asch's classic conformity experiment in 1951 involved one subject participant and multiple confederates; they were asked to provide answers to a variety of different low-difficulty questions.
-In every scenario, the multiple confederates gave their answers in turn, and the subject participant subject was allowed to answer last.
+In every scenario, the multiple confederates gave their answers in turn, and the participant subject was allowed to answer last.
 In a control group of participants, the percentage of error was less than one percent.
 However, when the confederates unanimously chose an incorrect answer, 75 percent of the subject participants agreed with the majority at least once.
 The study has been regarded as significant evidence for the power of social influence and conformity.

 Robber's Cave study

-A classic advocate of Realistic conflict theory, Muzafer Sherif's Robber's Cave experiment shed light on how group competition can foster hostility and prejudice.
+A classic advocate of realistic conflict theory, Muzafer Sherif's Robber's Cave experiment shed light on how group competition can foster hostility and prejudice.
 In the 1961 study, two groups of ten boys each who were not "naturally" hostile were grouped together without knowledge of one another in Robber's Cave State Park, Oklahoma.
 The twelve-year-old boys bonded with their own groups for a week before the groups were set in competition with each other in games such as tug-of-war and football.
 When competing, the groups resorted to name-calling and other displays of resentment, such as burning the other group's team flag.
 The hostility continued and worsened until the end of the three-week study, when the groups were forced to work together to solve problems.